 To view and manage your deleted recordings:

-Navigate to your Library
+Navigate to your Library by clicking on Recordings

 Click the "Trash" tab